Blatke/Tips-for-HS2-AIS-Studio/English ver.md

 （[http://www.blatke.cc](http://www.blatke.cc/)）

 **NOTE: This is a Google translation from the Chinese version.
-There might be some slips in gramma.**
+There might be some slips in gramma and technical vocabs...**

 Honey Select 2- hereinafter referred to as HS2;